 The cause of the delay may change the effect.
-For example, adverse weather may close the site for a set period of time, in which case the cash flow simply moves back by the same period (unless acceleration is undertaken).
-However, delay caused by a significant variation may change the whole sequencing and rational of the project, in which case it may be more sensible to re-review the entire cash flow for the remaining period as it may have too many knock-on effects
+For example, adverse weather may close the site for a set period of time, in which case the cash flow simply moves back by the same period (unless acceleration is undertaken, which can also affect the cash flow profile).
+However, delay caused by a significant variation may change the whole sequencing and rationale of the project, in which case it may be more sensible to re-review the entire cash flow for the remaining period as it may have too many knock-on effects.

-3 Practical considerations: Level 3 - Doing/Advising
+4 Practical considerations: Level3 - Advising

-This section looks at the practical considerations that have to be made when producing and analysing cash flow forecasts.
+This section looks at the practical considerations to be made when producing and analysing cash flow forecasts.

-A chartered surveyor should consider the following when advising on the uses of a cash flow forecast and in particular when using the cash flow forecast to monitor progress on site or when assessing claims.
+An RICS member should consider the following when advising on the uses of a cash flow forecast and in particular when using the cash flow forecast to monitor progress on site or when assessing claims.

-3.1 Cash flow representation
+4.1 Cash flow representation

-- Graphs can be used to graphically illustrate the cash flow forecast - Graphs can show either the cumulative or a periodic cash flow (see Figure 6) - Periodic payments can be shown on a bar chart - Might show both cumulative and bar chart together.
+- Graphs can be used to graphically illustrate the cash flow forecast. - Graphs can show either the cumulative or a periodic cash flow (see Figure 6). - Periodic payments can be shown on a bar chart. - Might show both cumulative and bar chart together.